What are the Tax Consequences of the NHR Regimes?

 Are you able to Sustain your Residence in Malta Without Employment?

-TCNs can apply for a residence permit based on self-sufficiency through investment or tax programmes such as the Global Residence Programme, the Malta Permanent Residence Programme, and the Malta Retirement Programme.
+TCNs can apply for a residence permit via the following routes: Global Residence Programme, the Malta Permanent Residence Programme, and the Malta Retirement Programme.
 These are the only routes through which a TCN can obtain a residence permit based on self-sufficiency.
-For more information on these programmes, and for all residence and citizenship programmes available in Malta, we invite our readers to visit this page on our website.
+For more information on these residency routes, we invite our readers to visit this page on our website.

 Alternative Options for Startups and Digital Nomads